About the vaccine

 |Doses per course||1|

 If you are planning to travel abroad, you need to check whether you will be entering a meningococcal meningitis risk area.
 Meningitis is particularly prominent in parts of Sub-Saharan Africa, an area sometimes referred to as the “meningitis belt”.
 Meningitis A is the most frequent cause of the illness in these regions but there have also been recent outbreaks of W, X and C.

 The meningitis vaccine consists of one single dose, which is administered by injection.
 You should arrange an appointment with your Superdrug travel nurse at least three weeks before the date of your departure.

-It is recommended that children and adults aged 10 to 25 years, especially students attending university for the first time, receive a single dose of Meningitis ACWY.
+It is recommended that children and adults aged 10 to 25 years receive a single dose of Meningitis ACWY.

 Meningitis is passed from person to person and can quickly spread amongst the population.
 The meningitis ACWY vaccination protects you from the bacterial infection.

 After receiving the meningitis vaccine, you may experience side effects of redness and soreness at the injection site during the first 1 - 2 days after the vaccination.
 Some people also report having a high temperature as a result of the injection.